-- Justified in The Flash (2014).
-Barry's Super Speed also increases his metabolism to the point that if he did use anesthetic it would burn right through him, making using them pointless.
+- The Flash (2014): Barry's Super Speed also increases his metabolism to the point that if he did use anesthetic it would burn right through him before finishing any kind of surgery.

 - Game of Thrones, "Kissed by Fire": as Qyburn prepares to operate on Jaime Lannister's amputated stump, he offers Milk of the Poppy to dull his pain, but Jaime turns him down.
 When it's pointed out that "there will be pain, Jaime simply says "I'll scream" - and when Qyburn rephrases it to "quite a bit of pain", Jaime replies "I'll scream loudly".
 In this case, Jaime doesn't trust the man working on him - justifiably so - and wants to remain undrugged to keep an eye on the situation.

 - Dollhouse.
 Adelle DeWitt at the end of "A Spy in the House of Love" when she's getting a gunshot wound stitched up by Dr Saunders.
 It's implied she's punishing herself for trusting Laurence Dominic, who turned out to be an NSA mole.

 - Col. Flagg of the CID insists on going into surgery without anesthetic because if he's knocked out he might inadvertently talk, and nobody at the unit is cleared to hear any of the state secrets he might accidentally divulge.

 - In another episode a Turk and a Greek soldier are both at the 4077th at the same time trying to out-stoic one another, refusing anesthetic after a fight at Rosie's bar.